Tcing/TuniHack2016_FatalError/readme.md

 IDEA
 ----------------------

-This app allows you to take a break and to choose your touristic destination faster and with the minimum cost.
+This app allows you to find the best places to visit the nearest house to share and the common means of transportation at the minimum cost and this whenever you decide to travel for a certain period with a limited budget.

-We are choosing the two leaders of sharing economy, Uber and Airbnb to collect and clean their data. after that, we are training then analysing this data to finally release the most suitable choice for TouristAir users.
+We are choosing the two leaders of sharing economy, Uber and Airbnb to collect and clean their data. after that, we are training and analysing there data to finally release the most suitable choice for TouristAir users.

 -------------------------